michaelmagdy99/Weather_Forecast/README.md

 ## Overview

 - Displays the weather status and the temperature from your location.
-- You can pick a specific location on the map and/or search for it by auto-complete edit text and add it to a list of favorite locations get all the weather information at this location.
+- You can pick a specific location on the map to add it to a list of favorite locations get all the weather information at this location.
-- You can set an alert for rain, wind, very low or very high temperature, fog, snow … etc
+- You can set an alert for updates your current location.
 - The App Support English / Arabic Languages

 ## Technologies Used